katie11mac/RPSLS/README.md

 # RPSLS

-Inspired by the Big Bang Theory, this app coded in Swift is the classic game of Rock, Paper, Scissors, but with a more exciting and fun twist.
+Inspired by the Big Bang Theory, this app, coded in Swift, is the classic game of Rock, Paper, Scissors, but with a more exciting and fun twist.
 RPSLS (Rock, Paper, Scissors, Lizard, Spock) consists of two new elements: lizard and spock.

 The rules on the game are below: